SelfCareMap

 🌟 The Philosophy: Comfort Over Perfection

 Indulge isn’t about gourmet meals or Instagram-worthy plating.
-It’s about tuning in—to your cravings, your mood, your need for ease.
+It’s about tuning in, to your cravings, your mood, and your need for ease.
+In a world that demands constant productivity, choosing the path of least resistance is actually a radical act of self-care.
 Comfort food night is an act of self-kindness.
-So ditch the pressure to cook from scratch.
-Instead, focus on warmth, familiarity, and that deep, quiet satisfaction that comes from eating something that feels like home.
+So ditch the pressure to cook from scratch or follow a complex recipe that requires twenty different ingredients.

 🕒 Step 1: Pick Your Anchor Dish (5–15 Minutes Active Time)